What Past Attendees Say

 "A corrective for the isolation of writing.
 Loved the focus on being a writer in the world, not just at my desk.
 Loved the balance of practical publishing advice to writing techniques. ...
 The community building aspect was excellent." - Juanita Ramsey-Jevne

 "Practical, informative, inspirational, and gave me techniques and strategies I can directly apply to my own work." - Donna Cameron

 “Packed with information, insights, and inspiration.
 The conference was very well organized in terms of the speaker lineup, the schedule's timing and mix of topics, and the physical arrangement of the room and the breakout-session rooms.
 All CNF staff were always friendly and helpful.
 Lee Gutkind's presentation & delivery were spellbinding.
-My private meeting with [agent] Emily Loose: possibly life-changing." - Susan A. Haynes
+My private meeting with [an agent]: possibly life-changing." - Susan A. Haynes

 “I try to budget for one writing conference every year, and this was the best one I have attended so far.
 The discussions on craft were phenomenal.
 I have a lot of background and experience in creative nonfiction, but I still learned a lot.
 I also like that there was an emphasis on application; not only did I learn concepts, the sessions gave me great ideas for revisions or writing new work.” - Melissa Grunow